skupperproject/refdog/input/commands/site-create.md

 - <h3 id="name">name <span class="option-info">string, required</span></h3>

-  The name of the listener resource.
+  A name of your choice for the Skupper site.
+This name is displayed in the console and CLI output.

   | | |
   |-|-|